Lisou12/Personal-dataset-project/README.md

 <img width="1906" height="965" alt="image" src="https://github.com/user-attachments/assets/a1e39ab1-46b9-40d4-8f4a-208e1a67147e" />

-To verify what I observed in the Parisian region: the number of voters does not impact the proportion of each type of vote, I extended the analysis to the full national datset to verify whether this pattern holds.
+To verify what I observed in the Parisian region: the number of voters does not impact the proportion of each type of vote, I extended the analysis to the full national dataset to verify whether this pattern holds.
 To do so, I created a scatter plot comparing the number of voters to the proportion of valid votes.
 The visualization shows that the percentage of valid votes remains relatively stable regardless of the size of the electorate.
 This suggests that the number of registered voters does not have a notable influence on voting behavior in terms of valid participation.

 <img width="700" height="432" alt="image" src="https://github.com/user-attachments/assets/57614df6-b75e-4a49-9020-a28d6b929754" />